Tax Preparation Help

 Write “EXCISE - FIRST TAXPAYER'S REPORT” across the top of that copy.

 Optional reporting.
-A first taxpayer's report is not required for the tax imposed on any of the following taxable events.
+A first taxpayer's report is not required for the tax imposed on:

 • Removals or sales by blenders.